genskeu/HON/README.md

 ## Description
 HON is a web application to implement human reading experiments in medical imaging enabling common methodologies such as VGA, m-AFC (m=2,4,6,8), ROC, LROC and FROC experiments.
-You can find a demo version of the application here http://hon-demo.herokuapp.com/studies/overview.
+You can find a demo version of the application <a href="http://hon-demo.herokuapp.com/studies/overview">here</a>.
 ## Installation with docker
 > Docker is an open platform for developing, shipping, and running applications.
 Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.
 With Docker, you can manage your infrastructure in the same ways you manage your applications (https://docs.docker.com/get-started/overview/).